Every single mum I talk with says she is tired.

 Energy Food 1: Bananas

 These are like the fast food of the fruit bowl.
 They come pre-wrapped, ready to grab at any time and they supply energy in two different ways to your body.
 They have quick-release glucose – fab as a speedy pick-me-up and slow-release fructose.
-Bananas are best eaten ripe, yellow with a few brown spot, when they are 90% natural slow-release sugars.
+Bananas are best eaten ripe, yellow with a few brown spots, when they are 90% natural slow-release sugars.
 They are natural antacids (so great if you are experiencing some heartburn in pregnancy) and rich in potassium.
 They make a yummy base to almost any smoothie, can be added to porridge or blended and frozen as an ice-cream alternative.
 Yum!

 Energy Food 2: Nettles